-I used Dr Oetkers Vanilla Extract, normally I would use Neilson Massey but just now I haven’t been able to source any and actually, I really like Dr Oetkers it is a great alternative.
+I used Dr Oetkers Vanilla Extract, i would normally use Neilson Massey but just now I haven’t been able to source any and honestly, I actually really like Dr Oetkers, it is a great alternative.

 Self-Raising Flour, Cornflour and the chocolate chips I used were a supermarket own brand.

-I hope you have enjoyed this mini chocolate chip cookies recipe please look out for my Cookie Dough Cake and Giant Cookie Sandwich I have included a sneak preview below.
+If you have enjoyed my mini choc chip cookie recipe, keep an eye out for my Cookie Dough Cake and Giant Cookie Sandwich I have included a sneak preview below.

 Mini Chocolate Chip Cookies

 For the Mini Cookies

 - 150 g Light Brown Sugar

 - 1 tsp Cornflour

 - 200 g Chocolate Chips (I used 100g White and 100g Dark Chocolate Chips)